nahuelbrandan/SaganSat/README.md

 ## Usage

-You could make a POST requests to the endpoint [http://localhost:8000/tasks](http://localhost:8000/tasks), defining in the Body the list of Tasks that you want to perform.
+You could make a POST requests to the endpoint [http://localhost:8000/tasks](http://localhost:8000/tasks), defining in the Body in JSON format, the list of Tasks that you want to perform.

 This could be done by any REST client, for example [Postman](https://www.postman.com/), or could be done in the [/docs](http://localhost:8000/tasks) endpoint, which has a UI that allows it.